HtmlUnit/htmlunit-android/README.md

 HtmlUnit uses a more recent version HttpClient; and this is where the problem begins.

-To solve the conflicts, this package uses [shading](https://maven.apache.org/plugins/maven-shade-plugin/) and includes the HttpClient in the jar file itself but with a modified package name.
+To solve the conflicts, this package uses [shading](https://maven.apache.org/plugins/maven-shade-plugin/) and includes the HttpClient and apache commons-codec in the jar file itself but with a modified package name.
 There are no changes done to the implementation.

 Or to be more detailed, this packages includes
-* HtmlUnit itself
+* HtmlUnit itself (org.htmlunit, netscape.javascript)
-* htmlunit-core-js
+* htmlunit-core-js (org.htmlunit.corejs)
-* htmlunit-cssparser
+* htmlunit-cssparser (org.htmlunit.cssparser)

-* neko-htmlunit
-* xml-apis/xml-apis:jar
+* htmlunit-xpath (org.htmlunit.xpath)
-* xerces/xercesImpl
+* neko-htmlunit (org.htmlunit.cyberneko)

-* httpcomponents/httpmime:jar (shaded)
+* httpcomponents/httpmime:jar (shaded org.apache.http -> org.htmlunit.org.apache.http)
-* httpcomponents/httpclient (shaded)
+* httpcomponents/httpclient (shaded org.apache.http -> org.htmlunit.org.apache.http)
-* httpcomponents/httpcore (shaded)
+* httpcomponents/httpcore (shaded org.apache.http -> org.htmlunit.org.apache.http)

-* commons-codec/commons-codec (shaded)
+* commons-codec/commons-codec (shaded org.apache.commons.codec -> org.htmlunit.org.apache.commons.codec)

 All the other dependencies are still dependencies of this package (see the pom.xml for more).